Theses

 Supervisor Marcel Spieske

-• Secondary fields: discrimination, machine learning
+• Secondary fields: sustainable finance, cognition

 • Possible formats: extensive literature review, empirical work (data analysis, experiments)